-It also has 50,000 bonds with of $1,000 par paying 10% coupon annually maturing in 20 years currently trading at $950.
+During last year, it issued 50,000 bonds of $1,000 par paying 10% coupon annually maturing in 20 years.
+The bonds are currently trading at $950.

-Market Value of Equity = 1,000,000 × $30 = $30,000,000
+Current Market Value of Equity = 1,000,000 × $30 = $30,000,000

-Market Value of Debt = 50,000 × $950 = $47,500,000
+Current Market Value of Debt = 50,000 × $950 = $47,500,000

 Total Market Value of Debt and Equity = $77,500,000

 Weight of Equity = $30,000,000 / $77,500,000 = 38.71%

 Weight of Debt = $47,500,000 / $77,500,000 = 61.29%, or

 Weight of Debt = 100% minus cost of equity = 100% − 38.71% = 61.29%